codemagic-ci-cd/codemagic-docs/content/flutter-notification/publish-release-notes.md

 ---
 description: How to publish build release notes using the Flutter workflow editor
-title: Release notes publishing with WFE
+title: Release notes publishing with Flutter workflow editor
 linkTitle: Release notes
 weight: 12
 aliases: